twota/terms-of-service-and-privacy-policy/README.md

 ----------------------------

-Effective Date: July 5, 2025
+Effective Date: January 22, 2026

 Welcome to "Twota" ©, a social networking platform with a built-in dating feature designed to help users connect for dating, friendship, or both.
 By downloading, accessing, or using "Twota", you acknowledge and agree to be bound by the following Terms and Conditions ("Terms").